The patient focus of SCNM's curriculum begins on day one

 SCNM Medical Center – Our on-campus clinic sees more than 15,000 patient visits annually

-Pain Relief Center - Learn to treat patients using cutting-edge techniques for pain relief
+The Neil Riordan Center for Regenerative Medicine - Learn to treat patients using cutting-edge techniques for pain relief

 Private practices – More than 100 sites available for field observation